AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ...
 ```
 It seems that we got an IP from Caspar for `eth0`.
-So DHCP part works correctly.
+So the DHCP part works correctly.

 Can we ping 8.8.8.8?
 ```shell